TWME-TW/WorldEditSync/README.md

 2. **Install on Paper Server:**
    - Place the `WorldEditSync.jar` file in the `plugins` directory of your Paper server.
-   - Ensure that the WorldEdit plugin is also installed on the Paper server.
+   - Ensure that the WorldEdit or FastAsyncWorldEdit plugin is also installed on the Paper server.

-3. **Install on Velocity Proxy:**
+3. **Install on BungeeCord or Velocity Proxy:**
-   - Place the `WorldEditSync.jar` file in the `plugins` directory of your Velocity proxy server.
+   - Place the `WorldEditSync.jar` file in the `plugins` directory of your BungeeCord or Velocity proxy server.

 4. **Configuration:**
    - No additional configuration is required.
 The plugin will automatically register the necessary channels and start synchronizing clipboards.